 By transforming weak bioelectrical signals directly into digital data, Intan microchips replace all instrumentation circuitry in electrophysiology monitoring and data acquisition systems.

-Dr. Harrison earned a doctorate in the Computation & Neural Systems program at Caltech after studying electrical engineering.
-From 2000-2010, he was a professor at the University of Utah with appointments in the Departments of Electrical & Computer Engineering and Bioengineering.
-He has over 17 years of experience designing custom low-power analog and mixed-signal integrated circuits for innovative biological sensing applications.
+Dr. Harrison earned a doctorate from the Computation & Neural Systems program at Caltech after studying electrical engineering.
+From 2000 to 2010 he was a professor at the University of Utah with appointments in the Departments of Electrical & Computer Engineering and Bioengineering.
+He has over 25 years of experience designing low-power integrated circuits for innovative biological sensing applications.